 Experiment 1 sought to replicate the CRE using a sample of Black and Caucasian participants and assess whether JOLs are sensitive to this memory bias.
 Overall, we replicated the standard CRE memory pattern, as for both Black and Caucasian participants, hits were greater for same versus cross-race targets.
 Signal detection analyses revealed that this memory pattern similarly extended to discriminability.
 Thus, participants’ memory was more accurate for same-race targets compared to other-race targets.
-Interestingly, the CRE pattern only partially extended to JOLs.
-For Black participants, mean JOLs reflected the CRE pattern, such that Black participants provided higher JOLs for same-race faces.
+Interestingly, JOL CRE patterns were moderated by participant ethnicity.
+For Black participants, the CRE readily extended to JOLs, as their JOLs for Black targets exceeded JOLs for Caucasian targets.
 However, for Caucasian participants, JOLs did not differ as a function of target race.
-A series of scales assessing racial attitudes suggested that this pattern may be partially attributed to differences in racial biases and motivations to appear less prejudiced, a point we expand upon in the General Discussion.
-Finally, the CRE pattern did not extend to JOL accuracy.
+Findings from our racial attitude measures suggest that this pattern may be partially attributed to differences in racial biases and motivations to appear less prejudiced, a point we expand upon in the General Discussion.
+Finally, consistent with previous findings (e.g., Palma et al., 2024), the CRE pattern did not extend to relative JOL accuracy.

-Because the CRE pattern only partially extended to JOLs in Experiment 1, Experiment 2 aimed to replicate these patterns using a new sample.
-Additionally, because racial ambiguity has been found to affect the magnitude of the CRE (e.g., Cassidy et al., 2017; Marsh, 2021), we also manipulated the racial typicality of the target faces to assess these effects on both facial recognition and JOLs, as to date, studies using JOLs to investigate the CRE have not manipulated the typicality of target faces.
-As such, participants in Experiment 2 studied pictures of high and low typicality same and other-race targets while again providing JOLs at encoding.
-Finally, consistent with Experiment 1, we assessed racial attitudes for all participants following recognition testing.
+Because the CRE pattern on JOLs was moderated by participant ethnicity in Experiment 1, Experiment 2 aimed to replicate this pattern using a new sample.
+Additionally, because racial ambiguity has been found to affect the magnitude of the CRE (e.g., Cassidy et al., 2017; Marsh, 2021) and influence JOLs (e.g., Palma et al., 2024), we also manipulated the racial typicality of the target faces to assess these effects on both facial recognition and JOLs.
+With the exception of Palma et al. (2024), studies using JOLs to investigate the CRE have not manipulated the typicality of target faces.
+Moreover, while Palma et al. explored typicality effects on JOLs, the authors largely relied on samples of Caucasian participants.
+As such, Experiment 2 provided an additional test of typicality effects on Black and Caucasian participants’ JOLs while further exploring the role of racial attitudes on JOLs.

 Experiment 2

-Experiment 2 sought to replicate the CRE patterns observed on recognition memory in Experiment 1 and tested whether these patterns would extend to JOLs for both Black and Caucasian participants using a new set of participants.
-Overall, we expected to replicate CRE patterns observed on recognition in Experiment 1.
-Furthermore, we anticipated that the CRE would extend to JOLs.
-Additionally, because racial typicality is thought to influence the magnitude of the CRE (Locke et al., 2005; Cassidy et al., 2017; Marsh, 2021), we sought to replicate this effect on recognition memory.
-As such, all participants studied low typicality targets for both racial groups, in addition to high typicality targets as used in Experiment 1.
-We expected to replicate Cassidy et al.’s (2017) findings that faces with lower-typical features (e.g., racially ambiguous faces) resulted in a higher magnitude of the CRE, particularly in participants who exhibited greater levels of racial prejudice.
-However, if JOLs capture the ease with which faces are encoding, any observed CRE effects on JOLs should be reduced for low-typicality versus high-typicality targets.
-Finally, consistent with Experiment 1, we again aimed to assess how measures of racial prejudice related to JOLs.
+Experiment 2 sought to replicate previously observed CRE patterns on JOLs for high typicality targets using a new sample of Black and Caucasian participants.
+Additionally, because typicality has been shown to influence JOLs (e.g., Palma et al., 2024), participants in Experiment 2 studied a mix of high and low typicality targets for each racial group, rather than solely studying high typicality targets as in Experiment 1.
+Overall, we expected to replicate CRE patterns observed on recognition of high typicality targets in Experiment 1.
+However, because racial typicality is thought to influence the magnitude of the CRE (Locke et al., 2005; Cassidy et al., 2017; Marsh, 2021), we expected to replicate Cassidy et al.’s (2017) finding that faces with low typicality features (e.g., racially ambiguous faces) produce a higher magnitude CRE.
+Regarding JOLs, we expected that the CRE would extend to JOLs, though it was unclear whether the effect would again be moderated by participant ethnicity.
+Additionally, if JOLs capture the ease with which faces are encoding, any observed CRE effects on JOLs should be reduced for low-typicality versus high-typicality targets.
+Finally, like Experiment 1, we similarly explored the link between racial attitudes and the CRE.

 Method